Fazila Samadova

-Fazila Ibrahim gizi Samadova, also known as Fazila Samedova (Fəzilə Səmədova; 29 March 1929, Shamakhi – 8 January 2020, Baku) was an Azerbaijani academician, chemical engineer-technologist.
-She was a Doctor of Chemical Sciences, Honored Scientist, Member of New York Academy of Sciences, Head of the Laboratory at the Research Institute of Petrochemical Processes Corresponding Member of Azerbaijan National Academy of Sciences (ANAS), Honorary Scientist of Europe.
+Fazila Ibrahim gizi Samadova, also known as Fazila Samedova (Fəzilə Səmədova; 29 March 1929, Shamakhi – 8 January 2020, Baku), was an Azerbaijani academician chemical engineer-technologist.
+She was a Doctor of Chemical Sciences, Honored Scientist, Member of New York Academy of Sciences, Head of the Laboratory at the Research Institute of Petrochemical Processes, Corresponding Member of Azerbaijan National Academy of Sciences (ANAS), Honorary Scientist of Europe.

 Early life and education

 Fazila Samadova was born on 29 March 1929 in Shamakhi, Republic of Azerbaijan.
 In 1946, she graduated from Baku secondary school No. 132 with a gold medal.
-The same year Samadova was admitted to the Faculty of Chemical Technology of the Azerbaijan Industrial Institute named after M. Azizbayov.
+The same year, Samadova was admitted to the Faculty of Chemical Technology of the Azerbaijan Industrial Institute named after M. Azizbayov.

-After graduating from the institute in 1951, Samedova received a diploma in chemical engineering and continued her studies in 1951-1955 as a postgraduate student at the Gubkin Russian State University of Oil and Gas.
+After graduating from the institute in 1951, Samedova received a diploma in chemical engineering and continued her studies from 1951 to 1955 as a postgraduate student at the Gubkin Russian State University of Oil and Gas.